b. 01/10/1893 Chatteris, Cambridgeshire. d. 11/01/1983 Huntingdon, Cambridgeshire.

 On 12th July 1918, Michael Fogarty and Fred Joga were blasting in the mine.
 Having inserted the charges, Joga lit the fuses.
 However, the last fuse didn’t light properly.
 Fogarty had retreated to a safe place unaware that Joga was left behind trying to relight the last fuse.
 The first charge then went off, alerting Fogarty, who called Duller, and both men went to the face to rescue Joga.
 They found him six feet from the face, and dragged him clear as the second charge went off.
 Sadly, Joga died of his injuries suffered in the first explosion.

 Both Fogarty and Duller were awarded the Edward Medal in Bronze (13th June 1919).
 Fogarty was also awarded the Silver Medal of the Royal Humane Society.
 Fogarty died in Queensland in 1934.
 Duller eventually returned to the UK, and married Ada Negus in North Whichford, Cambridgeshire in 1927.
-Sadly, in 1929, Ada passed away without no children.
-In 1931, Frank re-married to Ethel Darrington in St Ives, Huntingdon.
-He and Ada had three children, but sadly two of their children (twins) died as infants.
+Sadly, in 1929, Ada passed away having just given birth to their son David.
+They had previously had twins George and Joseph, who sadly died the same year (1928) In 1931, Frank re-married to Ethel Darrington in St Ives, Huntingdon.
+She had two children of her own from a previous marriage.

 LOCATION OF MEDAL: UNKNOWN.